ironhack-labs/lab-passport-roles/README.md

 - Avoid any other user except **BOSS** to see these extra buttons, access the routes or perform any of delete nor edit actions.

-## Iteration #4: General Manager role handling
+## Iteration #4: Boss role handling

-The General Manager, as a boss, can appoint any user as a Developer or a TA.
+The Boss, can appoint any user as a Developer or a TA.

 **Tasks:**

-- Allow the General Manager to update through the application any student role to 'DEV' or 'TA'.
+- Allow the Boss to update through the application any student role to 'DEV' or 'TA'.
 - Avoid any other user except **BOSS** to archive this.

 ## Iteration #5: User profile editing

-At this point only our General Manager is allowed to edit student's profiles.
+At this point only our Boss is allowed to edit student's profiles.
 Develop the system to allow each student to edit their own profile.

 **Tasks:**

 - Create the system that would allow each student to edit _their own profile_.
-- Avoid any student to edit other student's profile (except our General Manager, of course!)
+- Avoid any student to edit other student's profile (except our Boss, of course!)